 - the collection of large amounts of information, also from the environment around them and

 - the ability to take autonomous decisions/actions aimed at maximizing the chances of success.

 The perfect example of an artificial intelligence is a self driving car which needs to take autonomous decision based on whatever happens on a street.
 And a confirmation of the current concerns (and prejudices) around AI is a new study from Germany’s Federal Highway Research Institute which found that the autopilot feature of the Tesla Model S constitutes a “considerable traffic hazard“.

 This finding was unsurprisingly highly criticised by Tesla CEO, Elon Musk, who said in a tweet that those reports were “not actually based on science” and repeated that “Autopilot is safer than manually driven cars.”

 But it is not necessary to consider self-driving cars to deal with the issue above.
 It is sufficient to have a machine learning technology that is able to collect information about individuals, create a profile of these individuals, placing them into for instance a “credit score” cluster and on the basis of such classification take decisions as to whether or not a mortgage or a loan shall be granted.
-This unveils new privacy related issues that become more relevant following the adoption of the EU General Data Protection Regulation, especially after the publication of the guidelines on automated individual decision making and profiling by the Article 29 Working Party.
+This unveils new privacy related issues that become more relevant following the adoption of the EU General Data Protection Regulation (GDPR), especially after the publication of the guidelines on automated individual decision making and profiling by the Article 29 Working Party.